-Following the initial minimum investment in the Fund, Fund Unitholders may make additional minimum investments provided that such investors are, as at the date of such additional investment, Accredited Investors.
+Following the initial minimum investment in the Fund, Fund Unitholders may make additional minimum investments.
 The Manager may, in its sole discretion, permit additional investments of lesser amounts.
-Fund Unitholders subscribing for additional Fund Units will be required to complete an additional Subscription Agreement and must qualify as Accredited Investors under NI 45-106.
+Fund Unitholders subscribing for additional Fund Units will be required to complete an additional Subscription Agreement and must qualify under the prospectus exemptions in NI 45-106.